Do You Qualify?

 However, there are several considerations your lender will require you to fulfill before submitting your application.

 #01.
 The Property Criteria

 According to most lenders, the minimum value of your home should be at least £70,000.
-Theoretically, there is no maximum limit, but, some set their to safeguard themselves from risk.
+Theoretically, there is no maximum limit, but, some set theirs to safeguard themselves from risk.

 Your property’s condition is also something that lenders take seriously.
 You are expected to have your home in pristine conditions and properly maintained.
 If you have clutter or you need repairs done, your provider can decline you.